e-Spirit/fsxa-pwa/docs/GettingStarted/SFC-Components.md

   ...
 ```

-When you put everything together your final `Teaser.vue` file should look like this.
+When you put everything together your final `Teaser.vue` file should look like this:

 ```vue
 <template>